Adobe partnered with Stoke to manage the social campaign strategy for Adobe Summit 2018. Read on to discover:

 “Our number one goal for the Summit Social campaign is to reach audiences that haven’t been tapped by Adobe’s email and customer lists,” says Debbie Brannelly, Stoke account manager.
 “The measurement of that goal is how many new, unique visitors we can drive to the Summit landing page.”
 And the numbers don’t lie.
 As of late February, the number of unique visitors to the site is up 80 percent compared to last year.

 Pushing for results

-In order to really achieve these results, it is important to consider both content and conversion.
+In order to really achieve these types of goals, it is important to consider both content and conversion.
 Social platforms including Facebook, LinkedIn, and Twitter meant that there was a significant amount of content.
-Creating the content needed to be truly successful was a collaboration of using assets and guidelines from Adobe Studio, then building concepts with Stoke’s in-house creative design team that highlight the Summit conference, celebrity speakers, Adobe products, and experts on related subjects.
+Creating the right content was a collaboration of using assets and guidelines from Adobe Studio, and then building concepts with Stoke’s in-house creative design team.
+We made sure to highlight the Summit conference, celebrity speakers, Adobe products, and experts on related subjects in our social content.

 “Our strategy has been to constantly test to determine which type of content best resonates with social media audiences,” says Debbie.
 “Different content performs better on different social platforms.”
 Once something valuable was learned about how content performed on each platform, the team would adjust to maximize engagement and conversion.

 They also monitored the number of unique visitors week by week, and increased from the previous year as much as 1,300 percent.